 What you’ll need: Basketball, basketball hoop, a bit of open space.
 Partner is optional.

-What you’ll do: Watch the video to see (and get a few extra details below).
+What you’ll do: Watch the video below to see (and get a few extra details below).
 If you finish up and still have time and energy, do the full circuit again!

 Defensive shuffle: Down to a specific point and back.
 Stay low!